Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. rst-class:: bignums

 	#.
-Go to your cart by either clicking on the :guilabel:`Your cart` page from the market menu on the left.
+Go to your cart by clicking on the :guilabel:`Your cart` page from the market menu on the left to review the content of your cart and enter your shipping information.
 	#.
-Review the content of your cart and enter your shipping information.
-	#.
 Click on the :guilabel:`Continue to confirmation` button.
    		- Optionally, you can also save your shipping information into a user profile if you want to re-use it at a later time.
 To do so, check the :guilabel:`Save shipping profile` box before moving to the next step and give the profile a name.
 	#.
 Review your order details and click on the :guilabel:`Place order` to send the bid to the seller.
 	#.
 Read the content of the pop up window that appears and click on :guilabel:`Yes, place order` button.
-	#.
-Unlock your wallet when promted to.
+		- Unlock your wallet when promted to.
 	#.
 Your bid is now placed and the seller has received it.
 		- The seller has to accept this bid to make it an order.